-Yes, I have had GPS fail on me.
+Yes, I have had GPS fail on me as we were passing the ocean side of Long Island, NY.
 When the weather is really foul, the signal can get blocked, in so many words, by the ever-thickening skies between you and the satellites.
 Since this is when you need it the most, you need a back-up plan.
 When I teach seamanship classes, I constantly stress that the skipper needs to periodically (every 15 minutes?
 30 minutes?) manually update a log - here is where I am, here is my heading and this is my speed-made-good.
 As you've read here many times, if you can give that information to the USCG, it increases your odds of being found many times over.
+(See "Six Tips to Surviving a Storm at Sea" and "Getting Found at Sea".)

 So when the GPS went "out", what did I do?
 It was back to the future.
 I knew pretty much where I was because I made a point of knowing it.
 I gave the helm to an experienced crewman and said, "Point the boat where I tell you.
 We're in heavy weather so I want you sounding the whistle no less than every 2 minutes for no less than 4 seconds each time - and any other time you think you need to."
 Then I took out my parallel rulers and a paper chart and started calculating course headings and distances to the closest port of call.
-We made it into

-Sayville on the south shore of Long Island.
+We made it into harbor on the south shore of Long Island.
 Took the train home and came back the next day to continue our passage.